xceejay/donatepal/README.md

 # Donate Pal

-Donate Pal (DP) is an an open-source, inclusive donation management suite.
+Donate Pal (DP) is an an open-source, inclusive donation management suite written in Go.

 ## Modules